Oide TiE have developed a number of Cybersecurity Guides and Supports for Schools which can be accessed here:

 These two initial resources are provided to assist schools in raising cybersecurity awareness, and in training their staff and students about cybersecurity, cyber-incidents including typical examples of cyberattacks on schools.

-Firstly this slide presentation is an oveview on cyberscurity and can be downloaded from here:
+Firstly this slide presentation is an overview on cyberscurity which is recommended as an awareness and training resource for schools.
+It can be downloaded from here:

 Secondly this short text based summary document on cybersecurity focuses on the reasons behind increasing levels of threats to schools, and on malware and phishing.
 It can be downloaded from here: